guvense/lara/README.md

 ### String Library
 - Random String
-It will generate ten lenght random string
+It will generate ten lenght random string.You can adjust lenght of string by changing last paramater.
 `${str::random::10} `
 - Uuid String
 It will generate uuid